thesesc/thesesc.github.io/projects/fiddle-camp.md

-Students of any age (past participants have been as young as 6 and as old as 70-something) who play any fiddling-compatible acoustic instrument are invited to attend (violin family instruments, guitar, piano, flute, oboe, squeezebox, etc.).
+Students of any age (past participants have been as young as 6 and as old as 70-something) who play any fiddling-compatible acoustic instrument are invited to attend (violin-family instruments, guitar, piano, flute, oboe, squeezebox, etc.).
 Basic familiarity with reading music and "knowing where the notes are" is very helpful, but no prior experience with any fiddling tradition is required.